carlorizzante/systematic-program-design-final-problems/README.md

 - 05b.
 Helpers
 - 06a.
 Binary Search Trees
 - 06b.
 Final Problem - Space Invaders
-- 07. Mutual Reference
+- 07 .
+Mutual Reference
 - 08a.
 Two One-of Types
 - 08b.
 Local
-- 09. Abstraction
+- 09 .
+Abstraction
 - 10a.
 Generative Recursion
 - 10b.
 Search & Lambda
 - 11 .
 Accumulators
+- 12 .
+Graphs
+- 13 .
+Worked Problems

 ## 01a.
 BSL Fundamentals
 Systematic Program Design is taught through a language called BSL at first, for Beginner Student Language.
 The language will later be extended to Intermediary Student Language, and Advanced Student Language.